 1 tsp. black pepper

-1 lb. sausage, cooked and fats well drained
+1 lb. sausage, cooked, crumbled and fats well drained

-Pour prepared egg mixture over sausage, then top with remaining half of sausage; sprinkle remaining 1 cup of cheese over all.
+Pour prepared egg mixture over sausage layer, then top with remaining half of sausage; sprinkle remaining 1 cup of cheese over all.

-Remove casserole from fridge and let rest on counter for 40-45 minutes.
-Preheat oven to 350 degrees F. and bake casserole, uncovered, for 25-35 minutes, or until knife inserted into center comes out clean.
-(If breakfast casserole is still chilled when you place it into the oven to bake, you will need to increase your baking time by several minutes.
-Always test for done-ness with the knife-inserted-into-the-center test.)
+Bake casserole, uncovered, for 30-35 minutes, or until knife inserted into center comes out clean. **If breakfast casserole is still pretty “chill” when you place it into the oven to bake, you will need to increase your baking time by 5-10 minutes or so.
+(Always test for done-ness on this casserole with the knife-inserted-into-the-center and comes-out-clean test.)